West Bengal State University

 West Bengal State University (WBSU) is a public university situated in Berunanpukuria, North 24 Paraganas, West Bengal, India.
-It was established by an Act of the Legislative Assembly on 2007.
+It was established by an Act of the Legislative Assembly in 2007.

 History

 The Government of West Bengal through an Act of the Legislative Assembly has passed West Bengal Act XXVIII, 2007 implementing a long-standing public demand in creating the university named West Bengal State University at Barasat, North 24 Paraganas.
 This became functional from the academic session 2008–09.
 On 26 May 2008, there were 63 colleges formerly affiliated with the University of Calcutta.
 They were, through a government notification (No.300-Edn (U)/ IU-38/08), transferred to this new university.

-The University began functioning under its first Vice-Chancellor Ashoke Ranjan Thakur, the erstwhile Pro-Vice-Chancellor of Jadavpur University.
+The university began functioning under its first Vice-Chancellor Ashoke Ranjan Thakur, the erstwhile Pro-Vice-Chancellor of Jadavpur University.

-Campus and Location
+Campus and location

 The total area of university campuses is 29 acres.
 The university is located in very quiet place, free of crowd, at a remote village named Berunanpukuria, which is located in the North 24 Parganas district, 7 km off Barasat city (the district headquarters of North 24 Parganas), North 24 Paraganas, West Bengal, India.

-Organization and Administration
+Organization and administration

 Governance

-The Governor of West Bengal is the ex-officio Chancellor of the university while the Vice-chancellor of the university is the chief executive officer of the university.
-In 2021 Mahua Das was appointed as Vice-chancellor of the university.
+The Governor of West Bengal is the ex-officio Chancellor of the university, while the Vice-chancellor of the university is the chief executive officer of the university.
+The Vice-Chancellor shall hold the office for a period of four years or till the age of sixty-five, whichever is earlier.
+Currently, the post of Vice-Chancellor of the university is vacant.

-Faculties and Departments
+Faculties and departments

 West Bengal State University has 30 departments organized into three faculty councils.